malic1tus/caesar-cipher/README.md

 2. Follow the terminal instructions to:

-    -   Encrypt text.
+    -   🔒 Encrypt a text.

-    -   Decrypt text.
+    -   🔓 Decrypt a text.

-    -   Bruteforce decrypt an encrypted text.
+    -   🔄 Bruteforce decrypt an encrypted text.

-    -   Exit the program.
+    -   ❌ Exit the program.

-### Example:
+### ✍️ Example:

 #### Encryption: